turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 * What areas/concepts are still unclear?
 * What areas/concepts fit in with your professional goals?

-Decide as a team what to focus on and complete the Week 2 Deliverables (found below), choosing a new feature to implement or implementing a specific, thorough refactor.
+Decide as a team what to focus on and complete the Week 2 Deliverables (found below), choosing a new feature to implement, incorporating new concepts into the application, or building additional systems.

 <section class="call-to-action">
 ### WEEK 2 DELIVERABLES